Parx Casino and Racing: Off-track betting

 Parx Racing offers off-track betting at two locations, which offer betting on horse races from around the world along with sports betting.
 The South Philadelphia Race & Sportsbook is located in South Philadelphia near the South Philadelphia Sports Complex.
-The Malvern Race & Sportsbook is located near Malvern and is located inside a Chickie's & Pete's restaurant; this is the first sportsbook in Pennsylvania that is located inside a restaurant.

 Parx Casino Shippensburg

 Parx Casino Shippensburg is a mini-casino located in Shippensburg in Cumberland County.
 The mini-casino is located at the site of a former Lowe's store.
 The 73000 sqft casino has 500 slot machines, 48 electric table games, and the Liberty Bar and Grill.
 Parx Casino Shippensburg opened on January 26, 2023.
 A grand opening ceremony was held on February 3, 2023.